gade-raghav/On-Premise-Deployment/README.md

 ## Use Cases and Edge Conditions

-- The entire deployment has been done using local setup and the same can be replicated on cloud environment if provided.
+- The entire deployment has been done using local setup and the same can be replicated on cloud environment if given access.

-- It is assumed that we have required volumes and disk space available for performing updates/upgrades, scaling environment etc.
+- Cluster is managed by nodeports and not loadbalancer as we are not usin any cloud services.

-- It is assumed that the application development follows a strictly GitOps approach for CI/CD.
+- Helm charts used for deployment has minimum required parameters enabled, however they can be changed using values.yaml file as per requirement.

 - Since helm charts are used for deployment, they are very reliable and hence requires minimal edit to charts.
 So every commit coming from the remote git source repo is already code analysed.